Luke F. Walton

 The Answerability Quartet

-Four philosophical works, with a supporting reference implementation.
-The label is the project's public-facing name for the work; each paper remains canonical on its own page.
+Four philosophical works — the project's public-facing name for P1 through P4.
+Each paper remains canonical on its own page.

 1. P1 diagnoses the special failure: no one authored the decision.